bburns/LanguageModels/docs/report/report.md

 -> add beam search

-Examples of text generated by the different models:
+Some examples of text generated by the different models:

+* Trigram

+- strangely he must have felt in that direction , like house '' built in the book which the infinitely small ,
+- saw all three made the most crushed of men , each on the of this hesitating nature . this was the
+- surprised at this point they reached the first place , because one knows whom , in that one had to be

+* RNN

+- and then the old woman had been a little girl . the old women of women . the first
+- the whole . the door was open the window , and a large light of the , the old woman
+- it was not to be found . `` i am a , '' replied gavroche . `` i am

 Note how the trigram model generates more diverse sequences of words, though the RNN achieves higher accuracy by predicting more common words.
-The RNN is also better at opening and closing quotation marks.
+The RNN is also better at handling opening and closing quotation marks.

 ### Reflection